 Note: Only iPhone 5 and later supports CarPlay.

-If your iPhone or car stereo doesn't have CarPlay feature, what should you do?
+If your iPhone or car stereo such as Tesla doesn't have CarPlay feature, what should you do?
 No worries.
 Bluetooth is an excellent feature that can't be missed.
 Almost all phones support Bluetooth functionality and you don't need to be under internet network.
 Just read the user manual of your car stereo to see how to pair your phone with the car via Bluetooth.
 Once paired successfully, please open the Apple Music app on your iPhone to play your favorite music tracks and then you can listen to songs when driving.

 Auxiliary Input/USB Port